9th8/up-to-date-real-world-haskell/13-data-structures.md

 Some functions in the `Data.Map` module have the same names as those in the prelude.
 Therefore, we will import it with
 `import qualified Data.Map as Map` and use `Map.name` to refer to names in that module.
-Let\'s start our tour of `Data.Map` by taking a look at some ways to build a map.
+Let's start our tour of `Data.Map` by taking a look at some ways to build a map.

 :::: captioned-content